Quels feutres choisir pour faire du coloriage ? Guide complet !

 ❌ Often more expensive

-🔹 Examples of brands : Tombow Dual Brush, Lira
+🔹 Brand examples : Tombow Dual Brush, Lira

 ➤ Acrylic markers: optimal coverage and vibrant colors